 The new Sony A9 camera shoots 20 frames per second and can go to a 5 five second burst, that means it can take one hundred high quality Raw images in five seconds – wow!
-The question I have is this – how could a photographer using this kind of technology ever miss the perfect shot.
+The question I have is this – could portrait photography, using this kind of technology ever miss the perfect shot?

 There have been so many excellent photographs taken over the years that have captured ‘a split second’ in time.
 Robert Capa’s defining photograph of the soldier falling as he is shot dead during the Spanish Civil War is one such photo, as is Jonny Jenkins’ photo of American civil rights marchers.
 With the Sony A9 camera, these guys could have simply taken one hundred shots and picked out the best one at leisure back in their offices.
 Or possibly the best forty or fifty shots!

 Consider the famous American sports photographer Neil Leifer.
 He had to understand the sport he was covering, anticipate the action, set the technical aspects of the camera and coordinate all of these elements whilst creating the composition that delivered a brilliant photograph.

 Nowadays, it would seem that modern sports photographers only need to put the camera on motor drive and – using its extraordinary technology – simply grab what is essentially a video frame.
 Perhaps there is a new career emerging – a ‘video grabber’!
 I must admit to feeling less impressed by modern action pictures, than when viewing those taken by the real masters of their craft – perfectly judged, perfectly timed, perfectly captured.